Learn something new every day

 More Info... by email

 A county supervisor is elected by the local population to a defined term.
 While in office, he or she will attend public meetings, listen to issues, and provide a vote.
-A county supervisor is not a job supervisor or manager of any kind, but an elected public official.
+This supervisor is not a job supervisor or manager of any kind, but an elected public official.

 County supervisors rule on many kinds of local laws, often called ordinances.
-A county supervisor might vote on an issue that affects the local residents.
+This individual might vote on an issue that affects the local residents.
 This might be anything from noise and pollution from an industrial site, to issues between neighbors such as leaf burning or barking dogs.

-Another common item for a county supervisor to consider is new building.
+Another common item for the supervisor to consider is new building.
 A board of supervisors will often rule on whether a homeowner can modify his or her property.
 The board will also rule on whether a business or other party can modify its property.

 In looking at property issues, the board of supervisors will generally consider zoning laws that might be set by a separate zoning board.
 They may look at stormwater issues or other public impact of a project.
 The board of county supervisors will generally cite some of these items when issuing a formal vote on a project.